 Answer: Roughly 50% of marriages end in divorce, so you shouldn't feel you are in the minority.
 Sometimes things just don't work out and it's better for everyone involved to separate and move on.

 The issues that you raise in your question are issues that we, as Roswell divorce attorneys, deal with every day.
 In fact, the issues you've mentioned can be broken into the general categories of “money issues” and “child issues.”
 Pensions and 401 (k)'s are divided using what's known as a QDRO (a Qualified Domestic Relations Order).
-We draft many QDRO's.
+We draft many QDRO's and we are local QDRO attorneys.

 Child support and child custody are common issues in divorce.
 The Georgia child support guidelines are used to determine child support payments and the standard for child custody is the "best interests of the child."